moler-group/scanning-squid/docs/pages/getting-started.rst

 Installation
 ------------

-scanning-squid is not yet packaged for `pip <https://pypi.org/>`_ or `conda <https://conda.io/docs/>`_.
-It is recommended that you set up a :code:`conda env` in which to run scanning-squid by following the steps below.
+We recommend that you set up a :code:`conda env` in which to run scanning-squid by following the steps below.
 This will install all of the packages on which scanning-squid depends.

 Windows
 ~~~~~~~